Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Volkswagen bombshell, along with negative news about other German industrial giants – including chemicals company BASF, industrial equipment firm Siemens and steelmaker ThyssenKrupp – has helped fuel a narrative that the country’s best days may be behind it and that recession is inevitable.

-The expert also noted that the country's industrial output in July 2024 fell nearly 10% compared to the level at the beginning of 2023 and that industrial output has been on a downward trend for the past six years.
+The expert also noted that the country's industrial output in July 2024 fell nearly 10% compared to the level in early 2023 and industrial output has been on a downward trend for the past six years.

 Meanwhile, Ms. Sudha David-Wilp, Director of the Berlin office of the German Marshall Fund consultancy, commented that the rise of populism has hindered reforms.

-The country’s troubles, she says, are the result of governments’ reluctance to push through necessary but painful reforms.
-One reason is the rise of the far-right AfD party over the past decade.
+The country’s troubles, she says, are the result of governments ’ reluctance to push through necessary but painful reforms, one reason being the rise of the far-right AfD party over the past decade.

 “The Angela Merkel years were comfortable and Germany was wealthy enough to weather the Covid-19 crisis,” she said.
-“But with the rise of populism, parties want to make sure Germans feel economically secure so they don’t fall victim to crises.”
+“But with the rise of populism, parties want to make sure that Germans feel economically secure, so they don’t fall victim to crises.”

-"The world is changing and so are our sources of economic growth," said ING's Bjeske.
+"The world is changing and our sources of economic growth are changing too," said Mr. Bjeske of ING bank.
 "Volkswagen's problems should be the final wake-up call for German policymakers to start investing and reforming so that the country can become more attractive again."

-These reforms are still uncertain, because of Germany's debt brake (which limits the annual budget deficit to 0.35% of GDP) and because of a dispute between Chancellor Olaf Scholz's coalition partners over the 2025 federal budget.
+These reforms are still uncertain, because of Germany’s debt brake (which limits annual budget deficits to 0.35% of GDP) and because of a dispute between Chancellor Olaf Scholz’s coalition partners over the 2025 federal budget.
 These mean there is little room for fiscal stimulus.

-Despite the negative headlines, however, Germany remains a key destination for international investment, with giants such as Google, Microsoft, Eli Lilly, Amazon and Chinese automaker BYD announcing major spending plans in the Western European country over the past 18 months.
+Despite the negative headlines, however, Germany remains a key destination for international investment.
+Over the past 18 months, giants such as Google, Microsoft, Eli Lilly, Amazon and Chinese automaker BYD have announced major spending plans in the Western European country.

 New direction appears

-Biotechnology, green technology, artificial intelligence (AI) and defense are other growing sectors of the German economy, which the government could provide additional support for as it outlines its new industrial strategy, David-Wilp said.
+Biotechnology, green technology, artificial intelligence (AI) and defense are other growing sectors of the German economy that Ms. David-Wilp said the government could provide further support as it outlines its new industrial strategy.

 “It’s not all doom and gloom.
 There are still ways to grow.
 Things need to get worse before they get better, and this sense of renewal needs to be rekindled,” the expert said.

-However, those reforms will likely have to wait until after the next federal election, due in September 2025, when Chancellor Scholz's coalition - made up of the Social Democrats, Greens and Free Democrats (FDP) - could be replaced.
+However, those reforms will likely have to wait until after the next federal election, scheduled for September 2025, when Chancellor Scholz's coalition - which includes the Social Democrats, Greens and Free Democrats (FDP) - could be replaced.

-The current pain is a reminder of Germany's economic woes in the late 1990s and early 2000s, when the country was dubbed the "sick man of Europe".
+The current pain is a reminder of Germany's economic hardship in the late 1990s and early 2000s, when the country was dubbed the "sick man of Europe".

 However, in January this year, speaking at the World Economic Forum in Davos (Switzerland), German Finance Minister Christian Lindner said that using the above nickname was inappropriate at this time.
 According to him, Germany is actually a "tired person" who needs "a good cup of coffee" from reforms.